justinethier/husk-scheme/README.markdown

 The interpreter is based on the code from the book [Write Yourself a Scheme in 48 Hours](http://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours) written by Jonathan Tang and hosted / maintained by Wikibooks.

-If you would like to request changes, report bug fixes, or contact the developer of husk scheme, visit the project web site at [GitHub](http://github.com/justinethier/husk-scheme).
+If you would like to request changes, report bug fixes, or contact me, visit the project web site at [GitHub](http://github.com/justinethier/husk-scheme).